Veritas2024/scZGCL/readme.md

 `t-SNE_drawing.py` is the code for 2-D clustering visualization.

 ## Quick start:
-First, configure the Python environment on Linux system according to `requirements.txt`.
+**First**, configure the Python environment on Linux system according to `requirements.txt`.
+Just for reference, we run our experiments on an Ubuntu server with an NVIDIA RTX 4090 GPU and 24GB of memory.

 `pip install -r requirements.txt`

-Second, unzip the `processed_data.zip` to `data` folder.
+**Second**, unzip the `processed_data.zip` to `data` folder.

-Third, reproduce experiments on various datasets.
-Use the example datasets from `processed_data.zip` directory or download more datasets from （网址）.
+**Third**, reproduce experiments on various datasets.
+Use the example datasets from `processed_data.zip` directory or download more datasets from [scziDesk](https://github.com/xuebaliang/scziDesk).
 Take the dataset **Diaphragm_Smart-seq2** as an example:

 1. Add executable permissions to `.sh` file: